Friends Fundraising Events

 2019-2020 speakers include: Kevin Kruse, Bob Carr, Vicky Riskin, Christine Coulson, Jim McPherson, Anne Case and Sir Angus Deaton, Matias Zaldarriaga, Jeff Nunokawa, Jill Margaret Shulman, Mara Isaacs and Jodi Hauptman.
 If you are interested in tickets or would like to host an evening for 2020-2021 season, email email@example.com or phone 609-924-9529 ext.1280.

-This annual luncheon brings together a community of readers to celebrate the written word.
-Our 2020 speaker is acclaimed, best-selling memoirist, novelist, Dani Shapiro.
+In light of the current situation, we have decided to host the Book Lovers Luncheon virtually with acclaimed, best-selling memoirist, novelist, Dani Shapiro.
 Her most recent book, “Inheritance,” is a memoir about the staggering family secret uncovered by a genealogy test: an exploration of the urgent ethical questions surrounding fertility treatments and DNA testing, and a profound inquiry of paternity, identity, and love.

 Beyond Words: An Evening to Benefit the Princeton Public Library